etalab/transport-site/README.md

 Reply "Yes" to the question "Shall I install Hex? (if running non-interactively, use "mix local.hex --force")".

 #### Creating a database

+Make sure you have a postgres user with postgres password, and that the identification methode is set to md5 in your `pg_hba.conf` file.

 Create the database with the command `mix ecto.create`.